 Part 4: Vehicle details

 Please download and complete the VCA Vehicle Details List to supply your vehicle details.
 You may include Single and Multi-Stage vehicles in the same file.
-Once completed, email the vehicle details list together with your application to law@vca.gov.uk.
+Once completed, email the vehicle details list together with your application to Derogations@vca.gov.uk.

 Part 5: State the economic and/or technical reasons for making this application